For a full Vita, click here

 My second interest is methodological.
-I am also invested in the fastly developing field of computational social sciences.
+I am also invested in the rapidly developing field of computational social sciences.
 In the last years, I have reflected on digital data and their use for (social) sciences, for instance by critically investigating the so-called big data revolution.
 I regularly make use of computational methods to collect, format and analyze data (such as in this paper on the Superiority of Economists, co-authored with Marion Fourcade & Yann Algan, or in this one on the reception of French sociologists in the USA, with Andrew Abbott).

 Part of this work deals with machine learning.
 One of my interests is to clarify what can social sciences do with it, and conversely what it can do to them.
 The first article about this project, co-authored with J. Boelaert, was published in the Revue Française de Sociologie under the title « The Great Regression.
 Econometrics, Machine Learning, and the Future of Quantification » (get it here).
 Another one, on how to use machine learning to « augment ourselves » will soon come out in Sociological Methods and Research (get it there).

 Eventually, I dedicate part of my time to spreading the computational social science gospel, teaching social scientists how to collect, format, and analyze digital data in various forms.
 To this effect, I regularly organize intensive workshops on the topic, in France or abroad.
 Here is a complete version of this course on Digital Strategies for the Social Sciences (with videos and exercises, in French).
 And you’ll find here the program of the SICSS-Paris workshop, held in June 2022.